dj-mc/rhce/README.md

 Hard links:

-- use practically zero space on disk
+- Use practically zero space on disk
-- cannot link to directories or across partitions
+- Cannot link to directories or across partitions
-- will not break when its target is deleted
+- Will not break when its target is deleted
-- use tools like `ls -l` or `stat` to identify inodes
+- Use tools like `ls -l` or `stat` to identify inodes

 ```bash
 # More on inodes